PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DaySkipperEU.md

 Skip this many frames.
 The actual number of skips performed may be less if any errors were made.

 This can be as large as 4,294,967,295.
 But it will take 60+ years to skip that many frames.

+### Real Life Year:

+Set this to the current year in real life.
+More specifically, this needs to be the year that the time-sync will change the date to.

 ### Auto-Recover Interval: